ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Adding schemas

 * *Same device*: Launches the BankID app on the same device, no need to enter any personal identity number.
-* *Other device*: The user manually launches the app the smartphone and scans the QR code.
+* *Other device*: The user manually launches the app on the smartphone and scans the QR code.

 ```csharp
 services